LimelightVision/systemcore-os-public/README.md

  * Remove some tracing/debug capability
  * Update internal WPILib to 2027 alpha 7
  * Significant reduction in cpu utilization of io and diagnostics services
- * Add heavily throttled system log prints when RAM exceeds threshold
+ * Add system log prints when RAM utilization exceeds threshold
  * CAN Bus watchdog is robust against rapid failures in succession

 ### UI Updates